weglov/weglov/README.md

 - 👨‍💻 I’m Software engineer with a strong passion for well-written code and high-quality UIs.
 Since entering the web development field in 2012, I have served as a Frontend Technical lead and architect.
 Product thinking is an integral part of my approach.
 I strive to find win-win scenarios, where empathy often serves as a useful tool.

-- 🔭 I’m currently working on [Yango Deli](https://deli.yango.com/en-ci)
+- 🔭 I’m currently working on [Recraft.ai](https://recraft.ai/)
+- ex: Yango Deli, Revolut

 Contacts: